GeoSensorWebLab/Arctic-Scholar-Portal/README.markdown

     $ npm install

-Then the assets can be installed with Bower:

-    $ bower install

 Now you can start the local development server with Gulp:

     $ gulp

 That's all.
 The server is now running at [http://localhost:1337/](http://localhost:1337/).

-### What's the different between Node packages and Bower?

-Bower is for packages that are sent to the client; Node packages are used for the server only.
-Each system also has different dependency resolution systems, where Bower is optimized for the web browser.

 ## Testing